-In this article we are going to take a deep look to ChibiOS default demos explaining how they works.
+In this article, we are going to take a deep look to ChibiOS default demos explaining how they work.
 We will also see how to create a new project and how to modify it in in order to create our own applications.

-ChibiOS default demo are usually composed by some different folders and files.
-As example, in figure we can see the resources of the default demo for STM32 Nucleo F401RE.
-In general all the ChibiOS’ projects are characterised by a similar anatomy.
+A ChibiOS’ default demo is usually composed of some different folders and files.
+For example, in figure, we can see the resources of the default demo for STM32 Nucleo F401RE.
+In general, all the ChibiOS’ projects are characterized by similar anatomy.

 The spreading of the IoT is substantially due to two main con-causes: